-John Singleton Copley is considered the greatest artist of Colonial America, but he was a lousy traveling companion.
+John Singleton Copley, widely considered the greatest artist of Colonial America, made a lousy traveling companion.

 In the fall of 1774 he traveled from London to Rome with an English artist named George Carter.
-At first Copley was delighted to travel with a sophisticated companion who spoke Italian and French, but the relationship deteriorated.
+At first Copley enjoyed traveling with a sophisticated companion who spoke Italian and French.
+But then the relationship deteriorated.
 For weeks, Carter mocked Copley in his diary while Copley sniped at Carter in letters back home.

 Copley, the Loyalist

-Copley was the son of a poor Irish immigrant, born in 1738.
-By the time he was 36, he had earned wealth and fame through his now-iconic portraits of such American leaders as Paul Revere, John Hancock and Samuel Adams.
+John Singleton Copley, born in 1738 in Boston, came from humble beginnings.
+The son of poor Irish immigrants, he earned wealth and fame by the time he turned 36.
+He did it through his now-iconic portraits of such American leaders as Paul Revere, John Hancock and Samuel Adams.

 Though he avoided politics, he married a Loyalist and had Loyalist sympathies.
 In April of 1774 a mob surrounded his elegant home, but fell short of sacking it.

 On June 10, 1774, John Singleton Copley set sail for England, nine days after the British closed the Port of Boston.
 He intended to burnish his reputation, meet renowned artists and study masterpieces of European art.